 In order to ensure you are following along, we created a resource guide for commonly used stats, so you can put a face to the name.

-Defensive runs saved is a metric that attempts to decide how many runs better or worse a player is than the average Major Leaguer at his position.
-So, for example, if a player has three defensive runs saved at centerfield, that doesn’t mean he’s only saved three runs, it means he’s three runs better than the average MLB centerfielder.
+Defensive runs saved is a metric that attempts to decide how many runs a player is better or worse than the average Major Leaguer at his position.

-Three runs better is actually really good when you consider that Major-League caliber centerfielders are some of the best defensive players in the universe.
+For example, if a player has three defensive runs saved at centerfield, that doesn’t mean he’s only saved three runs; it means he’s three runs better than the average MLB centerfielder.
+Three runs better is good when you consider that Major League caliber centerfielders are some of the best defensive players in the universe.

 If you would like to delve into the depths of the Fielding Bible’s calculations, you can do so here.